 Participation

-In accordance with IECEx ExMC Decision 2014/53, participation in the Proficiency Testing Program is mandatory for all accepted and applicant IECEx ExTLs and any Additional Testing Locations (noting that this does not include laboratories operating under the provisions of IECEx OD 024).
-Laboratory participation is according to their scope of acceptance in the IECEx System and is a condition for continued acceptance.
+In accordance with IECEx ExMC Decision 2014/53 and IECEx 02 participation in the IECEx PTS is mandatory for all the IECEx test laboratories, as defined in Clause 4 of this Operational Document .
+Laboratory participation is according to their scope of application and/or of acceptance in the IECEx System and is a condition for continued acceptance.

-Note: The term 'Additional Testing Location' is intended to cover laboratories which are additional to an ExTL and generally part of a different legal entity.
-A current proposal under consideration is to change the name to 'Additional Testing Facility' with the following definition: "A testing laboratory located remotely from an accepted ExTL which is accepted according to the IECEx Rules and which is under the complete control of, or belongs to or works under a written agreement with a single Ex Testing Laboratory (ExTL)."

-Applicant ExTLs shall, prior to completion of the assessment process
+Applicant ExTLs and applicant ATFs shall, prior to completion of the assessment process

 – complete the programs relevant to the scope of their application; or